-Valuing Those Who Serve
+Valuing Those Who Serve and planning ahead

 To meet these standards of safety for everyone, we must ensure that we have the capacity and resources to serve and protect our growing population.
-This will require adequate staffing and equipping of our public safety divisions with enough officers, firefighters and medical technicians and proper equipment to meet the county’s needs.
+This will require our public safety divisions to have enough officers, firefighters and medical technicians, and proper equipment to meet the county’s needs.
 As our population grows in the coming years, we must plan to meet our growing public safety needs, including increased staffing, training and facilities.